We had a baby boy... 7 months ago!

 1. Preheat the oven to 350 degrees F.

 2. Toss the oats, coconut, walnuts, and dried fruit together in a large bowl.
 Pour the oil and honey over the oat mixture.
 Add the cinnamon and salt.
-Stir with a wooden spoon until all the oats and nuts are coated with the liquids.
+Stir with a wooden spoon until all the oats and nuts are coated with the liquids.3.
+Fold in the egg whites until coated.

 4. Pour onto a sheet pan in a single layer.
 Bake until the mixture turns a nice, even golden brown, covering with foil on areas getting done too quickly when needed, for about 25 minutes.